-- Assignment A is due on Friday of Week 4.
-It covers most of the topics up to the end of Week 3. - Assignment B is due on Friday of Week 8.
-It covers most of the topics up to the end of Week 7. - They will be released at least one week before the deadline. - Each assignment is worth 13 marks. - · You will submit the assignment online on Moodle. - These assignments will test your general understanding of the course material and are designed to give you feedback on your progress through the analytical component of the course. - Questions will be drawn from any material already covered in the course schedule. - They may contain questions requiring some basic knowledge of the lab material as well as supporting simulations.
+- Assignment A is due on Friday of Week 5.
+It covers most of the topics up to the end of Week 4. - Assignment B is due on Friday of Week 9.
+It covers most of the topics up to the end of Week 8. - Due to situational factors, the deadline and the release of the assignments might vary, but you will always be given one full week to complete the assignments. - They will be released at least one week before the deadline. - Each assignment is worth 15% of the total course mark. - You will submit the assignment online on Moodle. - These assignments will test your general understanding of the course material and are designed to give you feedback on your progress through the analytical component of the course. - Questions will be drawn from any material already covered in the course schedule. - They may contain questions requiring some basic knowledge of the lab material as well as supporting simulations. - There could also be open-ended questions.